Frequently Asked Questions

 What is insecure design in the context of web application security?

-What are examples of attack scenarios related to insecure design?
+Can you provide examples of attack scenarios related to insecure design?

 How can organizations remediate insecure design vulnerabilities?